cataladev/cataladev/README.md

 A huge part of my life as a student and software engineer has been hackathons!
 So far i've attended 7 and won 4!
 These honestly aren't just events to me anymore, i've grown to love the hackathon community and have learned so much because of them. :)
 <br>
 <br>
 Feel free to check out my projects!
-If you have a cool idea and wanna work together or get my input, just hit me up 😺
+If you have a cool idea and wanna work together or get my input, just hit me up!!!! 😺

 ## What I’ve Been Working On